Court results - Mid Sussex

 The following are results contributed by HM Court Service, of cases sentenced by Sussex Northern magistrates sitting at Crawley.

+Christina Farr, 43, of Maple Drive, Burgess Hill, was given a 12 week jail sentence, suspended for a year, with a three month curfew, a three year driving ban, a £115 victim services surcharge, and £170 costs.
+She had pleaded guilty to failing to provide a breath alcohol specimen in Haywards Heath, and to drink driving in Burgess Hill.

-Roger Johnson, 52, of Plough Lane, Horsham, was fined £146, with a £30 victim services surcharge, £85 costs, and three penalty points added to his licence.
-He had pleaded guilty to speeding at Bolney.
+Louise Bowkett, 36, of Pierpoint Close, Hurstpierpoint, was fined £710, with a £66 victim services surcharge, £85 costs, and six penalty points added to her licence.
+She had been convicted in her absence of driving without a licence, and of driving without insurance.

-Bruce Lindsay-Smith, 57, of Meath Green Lane, Horley, was fined £266, with a £30 victim services surcharge, £85 costs, and three penalty points added to his licence.
-He had pleaded guilty to speeding at Bolney.
+Roy Willis, 42, of Upper St Johns Road, Burgess Hill, was fined £160, with a £30 victim services surcharge, and £85 costs.
+He had pleaded guilty to possessing a Class B drug (cannabis), and admitted breaching a conditional discharge.

-Steven Rea, 46, of Colwell Road, Haywards Heath, was fined £160, with a £30 victim services surcharge, and £85 costs.
-He had pleaded guilty to common assault in Haywards Heath.
+Joseph Smith, 20, of no fixed address, was given an absolute discharge.
+He had pleaded guilty to resisting a police officer and to using threatening or abusive words or behaviour, in Haywards Heath.

-Arron Sengar, 34, of Forge Way, Burgess Hill, was given a one year conditional discharge, with a £20 victim services surcharge, and £85 costs.
-He had pleaded guilty to harassment in Haywards Heath.
-A restraining order was made, barring him from contacting the victim, or going to an address in Haywards Heath.

-Simon Fannon, 38, of Broxmead Lane, Bolney, was banned from driving for 22 months, with a £212 fine, a £30 victim services surcharge, and £85 costs.
-He had pleaded guilty to drink driving in The Street, Bolney.
+Nathan Chester, 28, of Franklands Village, Haywards Heath, was banned from driving for a year, with a £120 fine, a £30 victim services surcharge, and £85 costs.
+He had pleaded guilty to driving with illegal levels of a controlled drug (cocaine) in his blood, driving without insurance, and driving without a licence, all in Burgess Hill.

-Robert Young, of no fixed address, was jailed for eight weeks, with a £115 victim services surcharge.
-He had been found guilty of common assault in Burgess Hill, and pleaded guilty to theft of approximately 20 provisional driving licences.

-Stockbridge Sussex Ltd, of South Road, Haywards Heath, was fined £440, with a £44 victim services surcharge, and £85 costs.
-A company representative had pleaded guilty to failing to identify a driver suspected of committing an offence.
+Shane Steer, 27, of Victoria Road, Mayfield, was given a 12 week jail sentence, suspended for a year, with 120 hours of unpaid work, a 20 month driving ban, a £120 fine, £85 costs, and a £115 victim services surcharge.
+He had pleaded guilty to drink driving, driving with illegal levels of a cannabis metabolite in his blood, driving without a licence, and driving without insurance, all in Hanlye Lane, Cuckfield, and to aggravated vehicle taking, and possessing a Class B drug (cannabis).

 -